zw-SIMM/SFTLLMs_for_ChemText_Mining/README.md

 Specific scripts  for each task are in the corresponding folders.

-All notebooks of fine-tuning and prompt engineering LLMs (GPT-4, GPT-3.5) as well as evaluating for each task will be released soon...
+All notebooks of fine-tuning and prompt engineering GPTs (GPT-4, GPT-3.5) as well as evaluating for each task will be released soon...

 ###  Demo of Finetuning-ChatGPT on small data